 This section provides child population figures and gives a profile of South Africa's children and their care arrangements, including children's co-residence with biological parents, the number and proportion of orphans and children living in child-only households.
-There were 18.6 million children in South Africa in 2012.
-Nineteen percent of children are orphans who have lost a mother, father or both parents; 23% of children do not live with either of their biological parents; and 0.5% of children live in child-only households.
+There were 18.6 million children in South Africa in 2013.
+Eighteen percent of children have lost a mother, father or both parents; 22% of children do not live with either of their biological parents; and 0.5% of children live in child-only households.